chenglou/node-huxley/README.md

 - Browser: click anywhere to dismiss the modal.
 - Terminal: `enter` to take a regular screenshot, then `q` `enter` to quit.

 That's it!
-After Huxley replays this task, feel free to examine the replay again with `hux`, or to update the replay when you make changes in the future with `hux -u`.
+Remove the `x` in `xname` of `Huxleyfile.json`.
+Feel free to examine the whole replay with `hux`, or to update the screenshots with `hux -u` when you make changes in the future.

 ### One more thing